justinfarrelldev/Thor-Game-Engine/README.md

 **Updated 10th Nov, 2019**
 - Fix vulnerabilities
 - Fix image bugginess involving spaces
+- Improve the function library with use of chaining
 - Add support for deletion of images from the engine (as well as an interface to do so)
 - Add support for switching windows to the selected types
 - Enhance the file viewer (similar to Unity's project file viewer) with drag and drop capability